It's Hard: 2011 reissue

 On 24 December 2011 the original mix of the album was reissued in Japan in a miniature replica of the original album art work.
 The album was remastered by Jon Astley for this reissue using Direct Stream Digital (DSD) to transfer the analog master tape to digital and included the bonus tracks added to the CD release of the album.
 The release was a limited edition in the SHM-CD format.
 The reissue included a picture of the original vinyl label.

 Track listing

 All songs written by Pete Townshend except where noted.
 The 1997 digitally remastered reissue of It's Hard added four live tracks recorded on the last show of the Who's 1982 tour, on 17 December in Toronto.

+The 2022 reissue spread the album across 2 discs.
+The original album was put on three sides (1-4 on side one, 5-7 on side two, and 8-12 on side three), while the four bonus tracks were on side four.